How to Tile a Floor on Wood: A Comprehensive Guide

 1. Using a Waterproof Membrane:

-• In moisture-prone areas, such as bathrooms, consider applying a waterproof membrane over the backer board before tiling.
+• In moisture-prone areas, consider applying a waterproof membrane over the backer board before tiling.

 2. Expansion Joints: